Adam J. Frank

 About keyboard_arrow_down

-Adam Frank’s research and teaching areas include nineteenth- and twentieth-century American literature and media, histories and theories of affect and feeling, and science and technology studies.
+Adam Frank’s research and teaching areas include affect theory and poetics in US literature and culture.
 His essays have appeared in ELHCriticismCritical Inquiry, Science in Context, and elsewhere.
 He is the author of Transferential Poetics, from Poe to Warhol (Fordham University Press, 2015), co-author (with Elizabeth Wilson) of A Silvan Tomkins Handbook (University of Minnesota Press, 2020) , and co-editor (with Eve Kosofsky Sedgwick) of Shame and Its Sisters: A Silvan Tomkins Reader (Duke University Press, 1995).
 He has also produced a dozen recorded audiodramas in collaboration with composers locally, nationally, and internationally.

 Teaching keyboard_arrow_down